apache/mina-sshd/README.md

 The framework requires from time to time spawning some threads in order to function correctly - e.g., commands, SFTP subsystem, port forwarding (among others) require such support.
 By default, the framework will allocate an [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) for each specific purpose and then shut it down when the module has completed its work - e.g., session was closed.
+Note that SSHD uses the `CloseableExecutorService` interface instead of the usual `ExecutorService` in order to provide graceful shutdown.
-Users may provide their own `ExecutorService`(s) instead of the internally auto-allocated ones - e.g., in order to control the max. spawned threads, stack size, track threads, etc...
-If this is done, then one must also provide the `shutdownOnExit` value indicating to the overridden module whether to shut down the service once it is no longer necessary.
+Users may provide their own `CloseableExecutorService`(s) instead of the internally auto-allocated ones - e.g., in order to control the max. spawned threads, stack size, track threads, etc... but they can leverage the `ThreadUtils.ThreadPoolExecutor` implementation which should cover most use cases.
+If a single executor is shared between several services, it needs to be wrapped with the `ThreadUtils.noClose(executor)` method.

 ```java